johnalison/WorkingPhilosophy/Lists.md

 - How to make decisions
 - BJJ
 - How to evaluate information (Dialog / Socratic method)
+- How to do mental math is more important than pen-and-paper calculations

 # What is my purpose in Life ?
 - Spawn and maure sure my spawn spawn (gene-eye view)